Fees and funding for PhD and MPhil programmes

-|Alumni Bursaries for Loughborough UK/EU Graduates||Bursary of 20% towards the full cost of tuition fees, for all self-funding full-time UK and EU PhD students who are not in receipt of any other University award and who obtained their previous degree from Loughborough University.||20% off the full cost of tuition fees|
+|Alumni Bursary||A contribution towards the full cost of tuition fees for full-time UK and EU students who are self-funded and not in receipt of any other University award.
+Students must have obtained a previous degree from Loughborough University.||20% towards the full cost of research fees|

-|The Colt Foundation||The primary interest of the Colt Foundation is to promote and encourage research into social, medical and environmental problems created by commerce and industry.
-The Colt Foundation is interested in supporting research into the health, safety and comfort of people at work.
-Payments include stipend, UK/EU fees and overseas candidates applying would be expected to meet the difference in UK/EU and International rates.
-A sum to cover research expenses will also be awarded.||Please check The Colt Foundation website|
+|The Colt Foundation||Funding for research which aims to solve social, medical and environmental problems created by commerce and industry.
+The Colt Foundation is particularly interested in research into the health, safety and comfort of people at work.||Typically 100% towards UK/EU fees and a stipend International candidates would be expected to cover the additional international fee amount.
+Funding for research expenses is also available.|

-|Entente Cordiale||The Entente Cordiale Scholarship Scheme is a prestigious bi-lateral awards scheme that funds British postgraduate students who want to study in France and French students who want to study in the UK.
-Funded for the most part by the private sector in both countries the scheme provides funding for around 20 French and British students each year.||Please check the Entente Cordiale website|
+|Entente Cordiale||A bi-lateral awards scheme that funds British postgraduate students who want to study in France and French students who want to study in the UK.
+The scheme provides funding for around 20 French and British students every year.||Varies

-|Leverhulme Trust||Welfare Support bursaries available to the children, spouses, widows or widowers of chemists, grocers and commercial travellers.
-Value: Up to £5,000.||Please check the Leverhulme Trust website|
+|Leverhulme Trust||Welfare Support bursaries for the children, spouses, widows or widowers of chemists, grocers and commercial travellers.||Up to £5,000|

 The UK government PhD loan is for English-resident students looking to study PhD programmes from summer 2018.
-Any amount up to £25,000 can be borrowed, and can be used to pay for your tuition fees or other costs associated with studying, such as accommodation or travel expenses.

 In order to receive a doctoral loan you must be a UK or EU national ordinarily resident in England (you didn't move here just to study) or an EU student moving to England for a PhD.
 You must also be aged 59 or under and not have research council studentships.